 Private groups of 8+ can arrange a mutually convenient date with us.
 Please contact us for special packages including multiple jumps or overnight accommodation.

 Includes one full day of training and the first parachute descent.
 Perfect for that first intro into the world of skydiving where you're in charge!

 Includes one full day of training and 6 static line parachute jumps after which you should be cleared for freefall jumps.

-The BPA system is organised into Categories 1 to 8 and require a minimum of 18 jumps to be completed.
+The British Skydiving system is organised into Categories 1 to 8 and require a minimum of 18 jumps to be completed.

-All parachute training is given by British Parachute Association Instructors teaching to BPA standards and is included in the price of the skydives..
-Because you are building on what you have already learnt in the initial ground school, the training for each of the new jumps takes less than an hour and so you can now make several jumps per day, weather permitting.
+All parachute training is given by British Skydiving Instructors teaching to British Skydiving standards and is included in the price of the skydives..
+Because you are building on what you have already learned in the initial ground school, the training for each of the new jumps takes less than an hour and so you can now make several jumps per day, weather permitting.

 The training day prepares you for the first jump.
 A Static-Line is used on exit to deploy the main parachute automatically, but allows you to demonstrate a good exit, body position and safety count as you leave the aircraft.
 You should expect to jump from around 4000ft.

 The parachute is still deployed by a static line but now ‘dummy ripcord pulls’ are used to simulate a freefall exit and canopy deployment by practicing opening your parachute with a ‘pretend’ ripcord.
 Once these simulations have been demonstrated successfully and consistently, then your instructor will approve your first freefall skydive.

 We offer a 6-jump package to take you to this point.
-Due to BPA safety regulations your first freefall jump must be completed within 24 hours of your previous jump.
+Due to British Skydiving safety regulations your first freefall jump must be completed within 24 hours of your previous jump.